 - Order Price from Deliveroo are even higher in the latter half of 2020

-- Order price of Grab saw a big surge from March to May, but soon dropped to where it was in July
+- Order price of Grab saw a big jump from February to May, and gradually reach a stable level

 - Three companies take different pricing strategies